 Exceptional customer support

 Horse racing betting happens quickly, and there are a couple of minutes between the races.
 If you have a problem you need help with, you should have it sorted as fast as possible.
 Otherwise, it’ll not only irk you but cost you loads of money.

 The beauty of online betting sites is that they have great customer support.
 Their support teams are available 24/7, fluent in English, solve problems fast, and have extensive FAQ options for common problems.

 The Musselburgh racecourse is one mile from A1 and has clear signposts.
 The sat nav details are Linkfield Road, Musselburgh, and East Lothian, EH21 7RG.

-Wallyford Station is the closest.
-Through you might have to change trains to access the station.
+Wallyford Station is the closest, but you might have to change trains to access the station.

-Edinburgh airport is the closest airport to Musselburgh Racecourse.
+Edinburgh Airport is the closest airport to the racecourse.

 Musselburgh is one of the best Scottish racecourses.
 It is packed with events throughout the year.
-Whether you are looking for a fun day out or serious top-end racing, Musselburgh offers you all you need.
+Whether you are looking for a fun day out or serious top-end racing, this racecourse offers you all you need.